Regulations effective September 1, 2018.

 The University Certificate in Human Resources and Labour Relations is offered by the Centre for Social Sciences.
 This is an integrated, multidisciplinary program of courses that examines employment relations within their social, legal, political, and economic contexts.
 This certificate will be of interest to trade unionists, managers, human resource specialists and individuals interested in better employment opportunities.

 Our online program plans can assist you in selecting the courses needed to fulfill your program requirements.

 Counselling Services offers an assessment website, Mapping Your Future.
 Athabasca University has also developed program learning outcomes that describe the career options that may be available to you upon graduating.

 Students complete the program regulations in effect at the time of their enrolment.

-Students may obtain either the University Certificate Human Resources and Labour Relations or the University Certificate in Labour Studies (following), but not both.
-Students who have completed the former University Certificate in Labour Relations may not enrol in this program.
+Students who have completed the former University Certificate in Labour Relations or the University Certificate in Labour Studies may not enrol in this program.

 |Total credits in the program||30|